ShuangyiTong/HuajiScript/README.md

     clang++ -std=c++14 hjscript.cpp driver.cpp -o hjscript -O3

-Check test folder to see what it can do!
+Check example folder to see what it can do!

 ## Things to do